EmberEmu/emberemu.github.io/content/post/introducing-hexi-binary-serialisation/index.md

 * Header-only.
 Available as a single header or a collection of headers for picking and choosing the bits you want to use.
 * CMake integration if you'd prefer not to drop the headers into your own project.
 * Provides multiple useful buffer structures to help shuffle those bytes around efficiently.
+* Classes and wrappers for getting the bytes from your data structures and into the buffers... and vice versa.
 * Provides allocators and Asio integration for when you feel the need for speed.
 * Endian utilities for ensuring your bytes are all in order.